walief/rock-p-s/README.md

 # rock-p-s

-this is just a little program to play rock-paper-scissors against a computer
+this is a little program to play rock-paper-scissors against a computer